Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • Learn your rights as a consumer so your debt collectors don’t abuse or take advantage of you.

-When you owe money, it's not unusual for your debt to be assigned to a debt collector.
+When you owe money that has gone unpaid and overdue for too long, it's not unusual for your debt to be assigned to a debt collector.
 Once that happens, debt collectors might start contacting you on a regular basis in an effort to get paid.

 But dealing with debt collectors can be very stressful.
 Some debt collectors might use intimidating tactics to try to get you to pay your debts when you can’t afford to.
 And worse yet, you may get contacted by debt collectors for money you don't even owe.